lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 A few explanations:

 This instantiates your local :setting:`SITE` setting.
-Every Lino application requires a setting named :setting:`SITE` which must be a :class:`ad.Site` instance.
+Every Lino application requires a setting named :setting:`SITE` which must be a :class:`Site` instance.

 The first argument of the instantiator is the built-in Python variable